 - Writing a letter

 If the first two options seem too stressful, writing a letter will be the most suitable choice for you.
 If the first thing that crosses your mind is ‘But I don’t know how to write this type of letter!’, don’t worry—DoNotPay can do the harder part of the job for you.
-Access the app either through your web browser or iOS device.
+Access the app through your web browser.

 Once you reach out to us asking for help with vet bills, we can write a request letter for you and send it on your behalf.
 All you need to do is tell us a bit about yourself, as well as the primary reason as to why you are unable to pay the vet bill on time.
 We always have your best interest at heart, so you don’t have to worry about how the letter will come off.